An ultimate three week self-drive journey of Costa Rica's most popular regions

 Accommodation on this day: Hacienda Guachipelin

-Continue to Monteverde, a startling haven for all that is living and natural, the Monteverde Cloud Forest Reserve promises a journey that will make you one with nature.
-Located in the Cordillera de Tilarán, it’s one of Costa Rica’s top ecotourism destinations and has one of the most spectacular wildlife sanctuary and nature reserve in the world.
+A visit to the Monteverde Cloud Forest Reserve is a must and will make you feel at one with nature.
+Located in the Cordillera de Tilaran, it is one of Costa Rica’s top ecotourism destinations with some of the most spectacular wildlife sanctuaries and nature reserves in the world.

 Accommodation on this day: Trapp Family Lodge Hotel